Numerical analysis of a stabilized scheme for an optimal control problem governed by a parabolic convection--diffusion equation: Numerical Experiments

 \section{Numerical Experiments}

 In this section we present several numerical experiments, validating our theoretical results.
 For this reason, we consider a uniform mesh $\Th$ of the unit square $\Omega = [0,1]^2.$ Each side of $\Omega$ is divided into $M$ intervals of length $h_0=1/M$ for $M\in\mathbb{N}$ and we define the triangulation $\Th$ by dividing each small square by its diagonal as in Fig. \ref{fig:triangulation}.
 This means that $\Th$ consists of $2M^2$ right-angle triangles with diameter $h = \sqrt{2}h_0.$ Note that $\Th$ satisfies Assumption \ref{mesh-assumption} and therefore, the corresponding stiffness matrix $\S$ has non-positive off-diagonal elements and positive diagonal elements.
 Also, $\gamma_i=1,\,i=1,\ldots,\N,$ in the Definition \ref{definition:correction_factors_fully_AFC_linear}, see, e.g., Remark \ref{remark:gamma}.
+In all numerical experiments, we set $\mathrm{TOL} = 10^{-6},$ see Algorithm \ref{algorithm-2}.